CliffShoyinka/CliffShoyinka/README.md

 - 📫 How to reach me **bellekmehmethan@gmail.com**

+  Focused on Java with a total of 5 years of experience in the IT sector, encompassing university education and internships.
+Proficient in Java, web applications, and frontend technologies such as HTML, CSS, and JavaScript.
+Contribution made to a School Management project during an internship using Spring Boot and PostgreSQL, enhancing skills with Jira and team collaboration.
+An analytical approach and problem-solving abilities combined with strong communication skills stand out.
+Eager to advance in Full Stack Development with a keen interest in real-world projects.

 ## 🌐 Socials:
 <p align="left">
 <a href="https://linkedin.com/in/cliff-shoyinka" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="mehmethan bellek" height="30" width="40" /></a>